readium/ts-toolkit/navigator/docs/epub/ContentProtection.md

         // Absolute maximum number of characters that can be copied in total
         // Default: 50000
         absoluteMaxChars?: number;

+        // Number of recent copy attempts to keep in history for pattern analysis
+        // Used to detect bulk copy patterns
+        // Default: 20
+        historySize?: number;
     };

     // Disable right-click context menu